puppetlabs-toy-chest/puppetlabs-dsc/README.md

 This module generates Puppet Types based on DSC resources MOF schema files.

 In this version, the following DSC Resources are already build and ready for usage:
-- All base DSC resources found in wmf 4.0 (powershell 4)
+- All base DSC resources found in powershell 4. ([wmf 4.0](http://www.microsoft.com/en-us/download/details.aspx?id=40855))
 - All DSC resources found in the [DSC resource kit wave 6](http://gallery.technet.microsoft.com/DSC-Resource-Kit-All-c449312d).

 This module is available on the [Puppet Forge](https://forge.puppetlabs.com/msutter/dsc)